-With 1.5 billion daily users whom you can friend and add to your audience for free, it’s no wonder that Facebook has become a modern gold rush for online course creators and marketers.
+With billions of daily users whom you can friend and add to your audience for free, it’s no wonder that Facebook has become a modern gold rush for online course creators and marketers.

 If you're curious as to how you can use Facebook to build your audience, grow your authority and sell more courses, you are in the right place!

 In this article, we’ll look at why you should be using Facebook to sell your Kajabi course, as you learn 5 different ways to market your course on Facebook.

 Let’s get started!